Common Home Buying Mistakes to Avoid

 - Furniture for your new home

 Slight alterations in your credit ratios could cause an underwriter to throw out your loan and deny it.
-If your loan contingency has expired or been removed, you could forfeit your earnest money deposit in addition to losing the home.
+If your loan contingency has expired or been removed, you could forfeit the earnest money deposited when you decided on the home you wanted.
+In addition, you could lose out on the home altogether.

 Buying the Wrong House

-The very first thing home buyers should do is make a list of priorities and define home purchase objectives.
+The very first thing home buyers should do is make a list of priorities they want in a home and define home purchase objectives.
 Figure out what features and benefits are most important and which you can live without.
 Before you close escrow, review this list.
 It's easy to overlook a major factor that could come back to haunt you later.